aghast/lbac-python/ch02/expressions.rst

 We have a choice: we can start working towards parsing more types of expressions, or we can work more towards compiling the expressions we can successfully parse into some kind of runnable format.
-Because we're just getting started, and because of the first rule, [1]_ I'm going to carry on with the expression parsing part, and leave the code generation for later.
+Because we're just getting started, and because of the first rule, [#rule]_ I'm going to carry on with the expression parsing part, and leave the code generation for later.

 Top-Down Parsing